-The cluster flag to chkconfig controls the other cluster administration daemons and the replicated cluster database.
-If it is turned off, the database daemons will not be started at the next reboot and the local copy of the database will not be updated if you make changes to the cluster configuration on the other nodes.
+If they are turned off, the database daemons will not be started at the next reboot and the local copy of the database will not be updated if you make changes to the cluster configuration on the other nodes.
 This could cause problems later, especially if a majority of nodes are not running the database daemons.

-If the cluster daemons are causing serious trouble and prevent the machine from booting, you can recover the node by booting in single-user mode, turning off the cluster flag, and booting in multiuser mode:
+If the cluster daemons are causing serious trouble and prevent the machine from booting, you can recover the node by booting in single-user mode, turning the argument off and booting in multiuser mode: